highchair/artinruins-com/_property/read-ott-house-pwt.md

 City officials have not been active in attempting to save the old mansion, while preservationists have become increasingly pessimistic in recent months about saving it.

 The owners have said nothing publicly about their intentions, but are widely believed to want the adjoining property for a new parking lot.
-They previously told a municipal court judge that they were raising funds to tear it down.
+They previously told a municipal court judge that they were raising funds to tear it down. […]

-Listed in the Quality Hill Historic District as the 1842 Read-Ott House, the 6,000-square-foot mansion is a Greek Italianate house that was given a full third story and a wealth of Georgian Revival details in the early 20th century.
-W.G.
-Sheldon was the architect on the remodeling at the time, designing the most prominent added detail, the two-story, balustraded front portico.

-The structure was originally built for John B. Read, a hardware merchant, and was remodeled for Joseph Ott, founder of the Royal Weaving Company.
+—

 _Captured March 19, 2023 from https://www.valleybreeze.com/townnews/architecture/church-applies-for-demo-permit-on-read-ott-house/article_f43590de-b139-11ed-a90d-2f22d333cc83.html_